pagekit/docs/developer-guides/how-to-theme.md

 _The Hello theme doesn't provide any styling, but gives you a good starting point to develop your own theme._

-First of all [download](https://pagekit.com/package/pagekit/theme-hello.zip) and install the theme and have a look at the overall file structure.
+First of all install the theme from the Pagekit marketplace and have a look at the overall file structure.
 When installed, the *Hello* theme is located in *packages/pagekit/theme-hello*.
-It is recommendable to install a simple theme on the side for reference, like [Theme One](https://pagekit.com/marketplace/package/pagekit/theme-one).
+If you develop your own themes in the future, we recommend to install a simple theme on the side for reference, like the default [Theme One](https://pagekit.com/marketplace/package/pagekit/theme-one).
 That way you can compare structural elements and get some inspiration.
+For this guide though, we only need Hello theme.

 ## Structure
 Let's take a look at some of the central files and folders that you will deal with when developing your own theme.

 ```
 /css
-  theme.css               // skeleton file containing a number of pre-defined classes for navigations, forms and utilities that you can use
+  theme.css               // skeleton css with pre-defined classes
 /js
   theme.js                // empty file for your scripts
 /views
   template.php            // renders the theme's output; logo, menu, main content, sidebar and footer positions are available by default
 composer.json             // package definition so that Pagekit recognizes the theme
 image.jpg                 // preview screenshot
-index.php                 // contains theme information and configures the default settings of all positions and options
+index.php                 // the central theme configuration
-CHANGELOG.md              // contains information on the current and previous package versions
+CHANGELOG.md              // changes of current and previous versions
-README.md                 // contains basic information and points you to the documentation
+README.md                 // contains basic information
 ```

+### Rename your theme

+If you simpley change the files of Hello theme, any Marketplace updates to the theme will overwrite your changes.
+Also, you will probably want to give the theme your own custom name.
+If you decide to upload the theme to the marketplace, your even need to name it differently.
+This requires three simple steps:

+1. Copy all files from `packages/pagekit/theme-hello` to `packages/your-name/your-theme` (you will need to create these folders).
+2. Open `composer.json` and replace `"name": "pagekit/theme-hello",` with `"name": "your-name/your-theme"`.
+ALso change `"title": "Hello"` to `"title": "Your theme"`.
+3. Open `index.php` and replace `'name' => 'theme-hello'` with `'name' => 'your-theme'`.

+Out of simplicity, the rest of the guide will still call it `theme-hello` in the examples.

 ### CSS
 Hello theme doesn't contain any styles.
 The included `css/theme.css` file lists all CSS classes that are rendered by the Pagekit core extensions without additional styling.
 You can add your own CSS to these classes.